remmadlog/MAL_Data_ESA/README.md

 - [training_score.csv](xlsx_tables/training_score/training_score.csv) contains more than 1k features.
 - 1k features are lot, therefore we do a feature selection.
 - Feature selection methods used:
-- - RreliefF feature scoring.
+- - RreliefF feature scoring
 - - Univariate feature selection:
-- - - chi2.
+- - - chi2
-- - - anova.
+- - - anova
-- - Correlation-based feature selection.
+- - Correlation-based feature selection
-- - - Influence on target.
+- - - Influence on target
-- - Variance thresholding.
+- - Variance thresholding
 - - - Feature variance check (a constant feature is not a good feature)
 - - Feature ranking
 - - - Using Orange